Contagious Diseases (Animals) Act 1878

 The Contagious Diseases (Animals) Act 1878 (41 & 42 Vict. c.
-74) was an Act of the Parliament of the United Kingdom passed by Benjamin Disraeli's Conservative government.
+74) was an act of the Parliament of the United Kingdom passed by Benjamin Disraeli's Conservative government.

 A select committee was appointed in 1877 to investigate animal diseases.
-The resulting Act established central rather than local control over all outbreaks of animal disease.
+The resulting act established central rather than local control over all outbreaks of animal disease.

-The agriculturist Jacob Wilson considered the Act "an undoubted benefit conferred upon the agricultural interest by the Conservative Government".
+The agriculturist Jacob Wilson considered the act "an undoubted benefit conferred upon the agricultural interest by the Conservative Government".
 It was opposed by the Radicals.

+Provisions

+Repealed enactments

+Section 4(1) of the act repealed 10 enactments, listed in the first schedule to the act.